MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 - For **Brands** you have the possibility to select one of the following **six countries**: Australia, Canada (English), France, Germany, United Kingdom or United States (English).

-In order to select a country, press the **Change** link next to **Country/Region** and in the fly-out menu pick from the list of available **Country/Region** then press **Apply**.
+In order to select a country/region, press the **Change** link next to **Country/Region** and in the fly-out menu pick from the list of available **Country/Region** then press **Apply**.

    > [!div class="mx-imgBorder"]
    > ![Choosing a country](media/choose-country.png "Choosing a country")

 - For **Interests** it is still **US only** at the moment.

-## Implications related to country selection
+## Implications related to country/region selection

-- When [choosing your own](#supported-countries) brands, we will provide suggestions based on the selected country.
+- When [choosing your own](#supported-countries) brands, we will provide suggestions based on the selected country/region.

-- When [mapping your fields](#map-your-fields), if the Country/Region field is left unmapped, we will use Microsoft Graph data from the [selected country](#supported-countries) to enrich your customer profiles.
-We will also use that selected country to enrich your customer profiles that don't have Country/Region data available.
+- When [mapping your fields](#map-your-fields), if the country/region field is left unmapped, we will use Microsoft Graph data from the [selected country/region](#supported-countries) to enrich your customer profiles.
+We will also use that selected country/region to enrich your customer profiles that don't have country/region data available.

-- When [enriching profiles](#run-enrichment), we will enrich all customer profiles for which we have Microsoft Graph data available for the selected brands, including profiles that are not in the selected country.
+- When [enriching profiles](#run-enrichment), we will enrich all customer profiles for which we have Microsoft Graph data available for the selected brands, including profiles that are not in the selected country/region.
 For example, even though the country selected is Germany, we will enrich United States located profiles if we have Microsoft Graph data available for the selected brands in the US.

 ## Configure Enrichment